GearsDatapacks/item-utils/README.md

 - Invisible item frames: Triggered by running `/trigger item_utils.invisible_item_frame`.
 If you are holding an item frame (glow or  normal), it will rename it to "Invisible" and when you place it down it will indeed be invisible.

-- Floating text: Triggered by running `/trigger item_utils.floating_text`.
-This will place floating text at your feet, the content of which is equal to the name of the item in your mainhand.
+- Text display: Triggered by running `/trigger item_utils.text_display`.
+This will place a text display at your feet, the content of which is equal to the name of the item in your mainhand.

+- Item display: Triggered by running `/trigger item_utils.item_display`.
+This will take the item it your hand and place it in a floating item display entity.

+- Remove display entity: Triggered by running `/trigger item_utils.display_entity`.
+This removes the closest display entity to you in case you messed up or just want to remove it.
+(It will drop items from item displays)

 - Name styling: Triggered by running `/trigger item_utils.style_name`.
-This will help you format the current item in your hand, either for floating text or other purposes.
+This will help you format the current item in your hand, either for text displays or other purposes.
 It has a variety of options including different colours, and formats such as *italics* and **bold**.

-- Remove floating text: Triggered by running `/trigger item_utils.remove_floating_text`.
-This removes the closest piece of floating text to you in case you messed up or just want to remove it.

 If you have any suggestions for this pack or found a bug, please let me know by joining my [Discord server](https://discord.gg/fmPKDqf9ze).